loganarmack/LarmackAI/README.md

 You will need to define your own discord bot key in a .env file, created in the root directory, with the tag DISCORD_TOKEN.

+You'll also need to define a DATABASE_URL, which links to a postgres database.

 You can then run the bot with
 `pipenv run python bot.py`